TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/12 - 2 Kings/2 Kings 9/2 Kings 9.4.md

 ---

-So the young man, even the young man the prophet, went to Ramoth-gilead.
+So the young man, even the young man the prophet, went to Ramoth Gilead.